nvnivs/jarbas/README.md

     $ ./bin/converge.sh

-Alternatively pass a single recipe as a parameter

-    $ ./bin/converge.sh brew

 After the first setup, `converge.sh` is aliased to `j`, so the above can be used as

     $ j brew